Our products

 • Baked cod with potatoes: works with fresh (milder) or desalted (more intense).

-• Cod in green sauce: both formats yield good results.
+• Cod in green sauce: both formats give good results.

-• Gratin cod: the béchamel or cheese topping balances both.
+• Gratinated cod: the béchamel or cheese topping balances both.

-• Cod croquettes: shredded desalted cod is more practical; fresh works but offers less flavor.
+• Cod croquettes: desalted shredded cod is more practical; fresh cod works but provides less flavor.

-The price per kg varies by format, but for a fair comparison, the actual yield must be taken into account:
+The price per kg varies by format, but for a fair comparison, the actual yield must be considered:

 Fresh cod